Top 10 Cheapest Online Associate Degrees in Web Design (Updated)

 Should I stick with an associate degree or transfer into a bachelor’s program?

-According to the Bureau of Labor Statistics, entry-level web development professionals usually hold an associate degree.
+According to the Bureau of Labor Statistics, most entry-level web design professionals hold an associate degree.
+The two-year degree helps them land jobs as web designers and web developers.

 Information Technology: Web Development Explained